fedickinson/election2016/README.md

 # election2016
-I use python machine learning to predict the 2016 election, state by state
+I use R shiny to visualize differences in presidential and congressional results in the 2016 election.